David Newheiser

 Resume / CV

-He is the author of Hope in a Secular Age (Cambridge, 2019), editor of The Varieties of Atheism (Chicago, 2022), and co-editor of Art-Making as Spiritual Practice (Bloomsbury, forthcoming).
-He is a member of the Committee for the Public Understanding of Religion and co-editor of The Journal for the Academic Study of Religion.
-In conversation with feminist and decolonial theory, his current project considers the link between medieval miracle traditions and democratic imagination.
+He is the author of Hope in a Secular Age (Cambridge, 2019), editor of The Varieties of Atheism (Chicago, 2022), and co-editor of Art-Making as Spiritual Practice (Bloomsbury, 2025).
+He is vice-chair of the Committee for the Public Understanding of Religion and co-editor of The Journal for the Academic Study of Religion.
+His next book will consider the link between medieval miracle traditions and democratic imagination.

-You can find his scholarly writing here and his public writing here.
+Visit his website for his scholarly writing and his public writing.

 Research Interests